phatcher/NCheck/README.md

 Unfortunately, our test still passes since it does not know about the new properties and so ignores them, so we will typically pass our unit test phase and will only find out at integration testing that we have forgotten to take account of the new state.

-Our solution is too introduce some helper classes and methods into the tests which will catch this type of error during unit testing (much cheaper!).
+Our solution is to introduce some helper classes and methods into the tests which will catch this type of error during unit testing (much cheaper!).

 If we re-write the test using the NCheck library we get the following
 ```csharp